 If you have invested in a 419 Plan (or any of its derivatives), contact us immediately.
-We can represent you before the IRS and help go after the promoters of these schemes.
+We can help go after the promoters of these schemes.
 Even of the promoters are no longer in business, one can often recover from third parties such as accountants who “blessed” the plans or the insurance agents who sold them.

-For more information, contact attorney Brian Mahany at or by telephone at (202) 800-9791 (direct).
+For more information, visit our cornerstone content on welfare benefit plan scams.
+Ready to see if you have a case?
+Contact attorney Brian Mahany at or by telephone at (202) 800-9791 (direct).
 We consider and accept cases nationwide.
-We also invite you to review our investment fraud recovery page.

 MahanyLaw – America’s Fraud Recovery Lawyers